leolee99/leolee99.github.io/_pages/about.md

     }
 </style>

 <p style="font-family: Arial, sans-serif; font-size: 18px">I am currently a Ph.D. student at Washington University in St. Louis, supervised by <a href="https://engineering.washu.edu/faculty/Ning-Zhang.html" style="font-weight: bold;">Prof. Ning Zhang</a>.
-Besides, I fortunately work together with <a href="https://xiaocw11.github.io/" style="font-weight: bold;">Prof. Chaowei Xiao</a>.
+In addtion, In addition, I am fortunate to be working with <a href="https://xiaocw11.github.io/" style="font-weight: bold;">Prof. Chaowei Xiao</a>.
 <br>
 <!-- <br>
 Previously, I was a master student in computer science at University of Electronic Science and Technology of China, co-advised by <a href="https://jingkuansong.github.io/" style="font-weight: bold;">Prof. Jingkuan Song</a> and <a href="https://lianligao.github.io/" style="font-weight: bold;">Prof. Lianli Gao</a>.